GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 <a name="missing-class-error"></a>
 - **Missing class error**: an error when a class referenced does not exist in the class path.
-This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the class path.
+This error happens when a class is removed or renamed in a different version of a library, or a dependency is omitted when constructing the class path.

 <a name="static"></a>
 - **Static**: Said of a linkage error when the linkage error is caused by a